 There are various natural supplements that can help in improving varicose veins, including:

-Grape seeds contain various compounds including vitamin E, flavonoids, and proanthocyanin.
-Therefore, the oral use of grape seed extracts can help subside the symptoms associated with CVI and also improve venous tone.
+Grape seeds contain various compounds including vitamin E, flavonoids, and proanthocyanin that can help subside the symptoms associated with CVI and also improve venous tone.
 However, this claim is based on anecdotal evidence only.

 How to use:

 Grape seeds can be used as a supplement in the form of capsules, extracts, or tablets upon recommendation by a doctor.
 Avoid its use if you are on blood thinner medications.